1. INTRODUCTION AND BACKGROUND

-- Those which are advertised as not specialty specific e.g. Genomic Medicine or Medical Education.
+- those which are advertised as not specialty specific e.g. Medical Education.
 The ACF could enter into an academic core training programme for two to three years during which clinical and academic specialisation would occur according to individual preferences and local academic opportunities.
-A generic medical programme might lead to PhD proposals in, for instance, Cardiology, Endocrinology or Gastroenterology.
+A generic medical programme might lead to PhD proposals in, for instance, Cardiology, Endocrinology or Gastroenterology

-ACFs supporting research themes, such as medical education and genomic medicine, can either be based on specialties with or without a core training period.
+ACFs supporting research themes, such as medical education, can be based in specialties with or without a core training period.
 The ACF can enter into a core training programme for two to three years during which clinical and academic specialisation would occur according to individual preferences and local academic opportunities.

 Specialty-specific ACFs are considered as run-through posts for the duration of the ACF and beyond.
 Clinical progression is based on the achievement of competencies.
 ACFs who go out of programme to undertake a PhD or postdoctoral fellowship will follow the process as outlined in Section 25.